-In Gaussian beam EBL tool an electron beam Stamps are often made by serial or parallel methods.
-A typical serial method is a pattern generator the pattern is formed by overlapping point exposures in a raster pattern.
+In Gaussian beam EBL tool an electron beam the pattern is formed by overlapping point exposures in a raster pattern.
 Each point exposure may "spill" to other points due to the so-called proximity effect (a backscattering of electrons due to interaction with substrate or resist atoms) and therefore a proximity correction has to be done dependent on the density and size of structures.
-Different raster and vector scan modes are used to reduce writing time.
+Different raster and vec-tor scan modes are used to reduce writing time.
 Specific issues are the high resolution at low currents (e.g. 1 nA), the address grid.
 Due to the limited scanning width of a few 100 μm the design is divided into writing fields.
 These writing fields are "stitched" together by moving the stage.
 The alignment accuracy of high-end machines is typically around 30 nm, which result in low stitchting errors.